Whether a Corporate VP or a stay-at-home Parent, use this constructive advice to pull you out of depression from this writer’s own experience

 Need an alternative?

 If a group atmosphere is not possible for you, step outdoors.
 Being outside in nature lowers tension or anger.
 Walk around the block.
+Walk your dog.
 Every day is a step forward.
-Those improvements become our motivators and they stick.
+These actions become our motivators and they stick.
 No gym required.
 A neighbor might even join you.
-Extend the invitation.
+Extend an invitation.

 Getting back to motivators, here’s a non-fitness motivator example:

-You are out running errands and bump into an acquaintance who says, “Hey, you look great in green!”
+Here’s an example.
+You are out running errands and bump into an acquaintance who says, “Hey, you look great in green.”
 The compliment settles in sweetly.
 Later you will pluck that little party favor out of your brain and I bet your next clothing purchase is green.
-(Maybe yoga pants?)
+(Maybe yoga clothes?)
 When you wear it, you’ll hold your head proudly.
 Voila!
 A perfect organic motivator.
+Every time I slip into new fitness wear, I’m pumped for the day.

 Exercise sessions release particular chemicals from our brain and central nervous system.
-For example, after a brisk walk, a yoga practice, a swim, or a bike ride.
+For example, the brisk walk, a yoga practice, a swim, or a bike ride.
 These natural brain chemicals are called “happy chemicals” or endorphins.
 Different exercise intensities release varying levels of endorphins.
-Different activities do as well, such as eating chocolate, laughing, or sex.
+Different activities do as well, such as eating chocolate, laughing, or having sex.

 “Endorphins are neurochemicals produced in the body in the pituitary gland in response to stress and pain,” Dr. J. Kip Matthews, sports psychologist explains.
 In layman’s terms, they’re kind of like natural painkillers.
 “They interact with opiate receptors in the body, which then minimizes our pain experience.”
 As in: They make you feel good.